Alejandro Navarro Brain

-Alejandro Navarro Brain (born 20 November 1958) is a Chilean politician who has served as a member of Parliament for the Bío-Bío Region since 1994.
-First as Deputy and since 2006 as Senator, in 2009 founded the Broad Social Movement (MAS in Spanish), same year that he ran for the President of the Republic post.
-His partner is Ana Garcia Sciaraffia and has five children.
+Alejandro Navarro Brain (born 20 November 1958) is a Chilean politician who has served as a member of Parliament for the Bíobío Region since 1994.

+In 2008, Navarro founded the Broad Social Movement (MAS in Spanish), and in 2009 ran briefly for President of Chile.
 He later left MAS to form País.

-Early life and education
+With his partner Ana Garcia Sciaraffia, he has five children.

+Biography
-Alejandro is the eldest son of Fernando Navarro, a carpenter and Lidia Brain, a housewife.

-From an early age ANB learnt his father’s profession, helping him with minor tasks at the house’s workshop.
-He also learnt how to make kites, which he would sell with his mother at the street markets.
+Navarro is the eldest son of Fernando Navarro, a carpenter, and Lidia Brain, a housewife.
+From an early age, he learnt his father’s profession, helping him with minor tasks at the house’s workshop.
+He also learnt how to make kites, which he would sell with his mother in street markets.
 Navarro was educated first at the Recoleta Rafael Sanhueza Lizardi Primary School and then at the José Miguel Carrera Secondary School.

-Before Parliament

-In early 1980s, Navarro had a brief spell at the Pontifical Catholic University of Valparaíso, where he studied geography, career which he abandoned due to economic problems.
+In early 1980s, Navarro had a brief spell at the Pontifical Catholic University of Valparaíso, where he studied geography, but abandoned this career due to economic problems.

-In 1982, he was accepted by the University of Concepcion, to study pedagogy in philosophy.
-Is during these years when Alejandro shapes his character as a determined and courageous leader, becoming the president of the university’s students federation (FEC in Spanish).
+In 1982, he was accepted by the University of Concepción to study pedagogy in philosophy.
+During these years, Navarro's character as a determined leader emerged, becoming the president of the university’s students federation (FEC in Spanish).
 This was the first association that was born after the coup d'etat in 1973.

-Alejandro joined the Socialist Party in 1983, becoming a member of the Socialist Youth Central Comité.
+Navarro joined the Socialist Party in 1983, becoming a member of the Socialist Youth Central Comité.
 Years later he would become director of the region’s Nacional Institute of the Youth (INJUV in Spanish).

-In 1988, he met Ana Garcia, beginning a long relationship that lasts until now.
-Their first child, Araxza was born in 1997.
-Alejandro’s other children are America, Alonso, Antonio and Amaro.
+In 1988, he met his partner Ana Garcia, beginning a long relationship that lasts until now.
+Their first child, Araxza, was born in 1997.
+Navarro's other children are named America, Alonso, Antonio and Amaro.

-Parliamentary candidacy
+Political career

-In 1994 ANB was elected as a BioBio Region 45th District’s Deputy.
-He would then rise to prominence, serving as the citizen’s voice in Chile’s Lower Chamber while investigating large firms accused of fraud.
+In 1994, Navarro was elected as a Bíobío Region 45th District’s Deputy.
+He would then rise to prominence, serving as the citizen’s voice in Chile’s Chamber of Deputies while investigating large firms accused of fraud.

-He would also have a keen interest in the environment, leading “green” committees and commissions that would pass several bills on this subject.

-At the same time he created his webpage, www.navarro.cl, which would become the first website of a Chilean representative.

-First in 1997 and later in 2001, ANB was re-elected at the same post.
-At this latest election he would get 47% of the votes and become the most voted deputy in the BioBio Region and the third in the whole country.
+Navarro was re-elected at the same post, first in 1997 and again in 2001.
+At this later election, he won 47% of the votes, becoming the most voted deputy in the Bíobío Region and the third in the whole country.